OCR-D/ocrd-website/site/en/dev-best-practice.md

 ### Wiki

-The [wiki of the ocrd-website](https://github.com/OCR-D/ocrd-website) is the central repository for user-generated documentation and complements [the official OCR-D website](#website).
-If you have any experiences, configurations, scenarios and documentation in general related to your use of OCR-D software, feel free to contribute it to the Wiki.
+The [wiki of the ocrd-website](https://github.com/OCR-D/ocrd-website) is the central repository for user-generated documentation, and complements [the official OCR-D website](#website).
+If you have any experiences, configurations, scenarios or documentation in general which are related to your use of OCR-D software, feel free to contribute them to the Wiki.
 To add a new page, click on "New Page", decide on a concise title for the page and add your information.

 It is easy to reorganize and edit pages later, so do not feel pressured to overcome a relevancy threshold.
 Everybody profits from sharing experiences in the long run.
 Additionally, the wiki serves as a source for [official documentation](#website) and the coordination project is very much interested in letting the official documentation be strongly informed by the experience of OCR-D users.